CHEM 751 : Advanced Topics in Chemistry 2

 Prerequisites: No formal prerequisites but a good understanding of chemical concepts encountered at stage 3 will be assumed

-Lecture times for individual modules will be posted on Canvas at least one week prior to the semester's start.
+Lecture times for individual modules will be posted on Canvas and posted around noticeboards within the School at least one week prior to the semester start.

 Campus Experience or Online

 This course is offered in two delivery modes: